 - Hojicha: This is as close to coffee as tea gets.
 Its hue is more red and brown than green, and it has a nutty flavor with hints of caramel.

-A blend of black and green tea, oolongs originate from China and have the flavor profile of both with a full body.
+A blend of black and green tea, oolongs originate from China and has the flavor profile of both with a full body.
 The leaves are semi-fermented and then go through a partial oxidation process prior to being roasted, so their type of prep allows for a wide array of flavor, from floral to fruity to spicy to earthy and beyond.
-When they’re lightly oxidized, they taste closer to a green tea, while a longer oxidation brings out a stronger flavor.
+When they’re lightly oxidized, they taste closer to a green tea, while longer oxidation brings out a stronger flavor.

 Popular oolong teas include: